Knowledge of Uncertain Worlds: Programming with Logical Constraints: Need of easier programming with logic

-The first two rules form inductive definitions~\cite{hou2010fo,dasseville2015semantics}, avoiding the potential problems of the single win rule.
+The first two rules are used~\cite{hou2010fo,dasseville2015semantics} to form inductive definitions~\cite{moschovakis1974elementary}. avoiding the potential problems of the single win rule.
 The base case is the set of positions that have no moves to any other position and thus are losing positions based on the second rule.

 With winning and losing positions defined, the draw positions are the remaining positions, which are those in cycles of moves that have no moves to losing positions.

 These three rules spell out the intended meaning of winning, losing, and draw as implied by the single win rule.
 However, clearly, these rules are much more cumbersome than the single win rule.